zakdavlin/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? import sqlite3 import time import multiprocessing import os import datetime import platform import sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? task_duration = 0 its a global variable
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? create_table drop_table
+insert_pet
+process_one():
+process_two():
+process_three():
+recreate_database():
 1. In general, what does each function do?
+Each function is creating a part of a sql table
-1. Where does the execution begin?
+1. Where does the execution begin? line 132
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+2
 In this first run, we start 3 processes, each inserting 2 records into a shared database
 (for a total of 6 records inserted.)